 Each student is assigned a preliminary advisor upon admission who will help the student decide in which courses to enroll the first year.
 Preliminary advisors are members of the Graduate Studies Committee.
 During the first semester, students will meet with MAE department faculty to find a common research area or interest and identify an academic advisor.

 To recruit graduate students, contact the Graduate Studies Director for recent applications via UBbox.

-You will work with Andrew to add/modify content to your MAE Faculty Profile located on the MAE Website.
+You will work with James to add/modify content to your MAE Faculty Profile located on the MAE Website.
 We follow specific branding standards regarding information and layout.